-A Critical Component of Our Curriculum
+A Critical Component of Intersections & Connections Curriculum Package

-Our whole-school approach includes an informational session for parents/caregivers and full staff training, and our customizable options include training sessions for content area teachers, district leaders, ELL teachers, and school librarians and media specialists.
+Our whole-school or whole-district approach includes an informational session for parents/caregivers and full staff training, and our customizable options include training sessions for content area teachers, district leaders, ELL teachers, and school librarians and media specialists.

 Informational Session for Parents/Caregivers